 University of Washington Graduate School Online Application

-Most of your application materials can be submitted directly online to your UW Graduate School Application file.
+All of your application materials should be submitted directly online to your UW Graduate School Application file.

 - Submit materials instantly